Japan Coast Guard Academy

-The Japan Coast Guard Academy (海上保安大学校, Kaijō Ho'an Daigakkō) (JCGA) is a university-level service academy established within the Ministry of Land, Infrastructure, Transport and Tourism for the purpose of training students to become Coast guard officers.
+The Japan Coast Guard Academy (海上保安大学校, Kaijō Ho'an Daigakkō) (JCGA) is a university-level service academy established within the Ministry of Land, Infrastructure, Transport and Tourism for the purpose of developing Coast Guard Officers.
 It is located in Kure, Hiroshima prefecture.

-The cadets learn specialized knowledge on international maritime law, naval police theory, maritime traffic policy and earn a Bachelor of Science following a rigorous 4 year and 9 month curriculum unique to the Academy.
+The cadets and officer candidates learn specialized knowledge on international maritime law, naval police theory, maritime traffic policy, in a rigorous 4 year and 9 month curriculum unique to the Academy.

 Graduates of JCGA go out into the fleet as junior officers, alternatively working at land-based offices and Coast Guard vessels as they advance in their careers.

 Charter

 The purpose of the JCGA is stipulated in Article 255 of the Ministry of Land, Infrastructure, Transport and Tourism Organization Ordinance reads as follows:

 Admissions

-Students are typically selected from recent graduates of Japanese civilian senior high schools who have completed twelve years of formal schooling.
-Applicants must pass the entrance examination as required for a public university, but unlike a regular university, students who enter JCGA become cadets serving in the Japan Coast Guard.
+Cadets are typically selected from recent graduates of Japanese civilian senior high schools who have completed twelve years of formal schooling.
+Applicants must pass the recruitment examination, equivalent level as entrance examination required for a public university, but unlike a regular university, students who enter JCGA become cadets serving in the Japan Coast Guard.
 The applicant must meet the requirements for becoming an officer in the Coast Guard, such as age and Japanese nationality, which differ from the requirements for general university applicants.
-The cost of tuition is paid by the Japanese government and cadets receive a stipend as civil servants (as of 2017, about ¥140,000 per month), as with cadets at the National Defense Academy of Japan, National Defense Medical College, and the United States Coast Guard Academy.
+The cost of tuition is paid by the Japanese government and both cadets and officer candidates receive a stipend as civil servants (as of 2024, about ¥160,000 per month for cadets and ¥190,000 per month for officer candidates), as with cadets at the National Defense Academy of Japan, National Defense Medical College, and the United States Coast Guard Academy.